readytensor/rt_vsdv_forecasting_datasets/README.md

 - **config**: Contains configuration files required for running the scripts.

 - **datasets**: Contains all datasets files.
 It is further divided into:
-  - **/raw**: Contains the notebooks to preprocess each dataset into the requiered format.
+  - **raw**: Contains the notebooks to preprocess each dataset into the requiered format.
-  - **/processed**: This folder contains the base datasets that are used for initial forecasting experiments.
+  - **processed**: This folder contains the base datasets that are used for initial forecasting experiments.
 Each dataset within this folder represents a unique time-series data set intended for direct forecasting applications.
-  - **/variations**: This folder hosts variations of the original datasets found in the processed/ directory.
+  - **variations**: This folder hosts variations of the original datasets found in the `processed` directory.
 These variations are designed to analyze the impact of historical data length on the quality of forecasts.

 ## Variations Datasets